Food & Beverage

 William Larue Weller is an artisanal bourbon whiskey made by the Buffalo Trace Distillery in Frankfort, Kentucky – known as one of the best producers of whiskey in America today.

-You can pick up a bottle from this limited edition collection starting from $99 USD until supplies run out… so grab yours while you still can if interested.
+You can pick up a bottle from this limited edition brandy brands collection starting from $99 USD until supplies run out… so grab yours while you still can if interested.

 4. BarSol Pisco Puro Anejo XO

-This Peruvian pisco brandy comes with a rather unique label design: there are actually two different bottles available – clear or brown (which look like regular vodka bottles).
-Both contain the same high quality liquor inside but it will cost you much less than other similarly aged spirits such as Cognac or whisky when purchased through Amazon ($14-$16) depending on which version you purchase – what could be better than saving money without having to compromise quality?
+This Peruvian pisco brandy brands comes with a rather unique label design: there are two different bottles available – clear or brown (which look like regular vodka bottles).
+Both contain the same high-quality liquor inside but it will cost you much less than other similarly aged spirits such as the best affordable cognac or whisky when purchased through Amazon ($14-$16) depending on which version you purchase – what could be better than saving money without having to compromise quality?

 3. Tenuta San Guido Sassicaia (Brandy)

-The result: some seriously delicious brandy that sells for about $200 USD per bottle making it one helluva expensive little number but still worth checking out just once even if only once.
-Our recommendation: sip this stuff straight instead of mixing it or drinking casually – trust us here – your taste buds will thank us later . . . just make sure they’re not too sore afterwards though.
+The result: some seriously delicious brandy brands that sell for about USD 200 per bottle making it one helluva expensive little number but still worth checking out just once even if only once.
+Our recommendation: sip this stuff straight instead of mixing it or drinking casually – trust us here – your taste buds will thank us later . . . just make sure they’re not too sore afterward though.

 2. Rémy Martin Louis XIII Cognac Grande Champagne

-Rémy Martin Louis XIII is a brandy from Rémy Martin’s luxury range that uses a blend of eaux-de-vie (distilled fruit juice) from the Grande Champagne region in France, which carries with it an extra quality and taste grade over standard Cognac.
-The average age on this particular cognac is 60 years old.
-You’ll find notes of wood, citrus fruits, caramel and vanilla among other flavors when you try it out.
+Rémy Martin Louis XIII is a brandy brand from Rémy Martin’s luxury range that uses a blend of eaux-de-vie (distilled fruit juice) from the Grande Champagne region in France, which carries with it an extra quality and taste grade over standard Cognac.
+The average age of this particular cognac is 60 years old.
+You’ll find notes of wood, citrus fruits, caramel, and vanilla among other flavors when you try it out.

 1. Hennessy VS Cognac

-Hennessy VS was actually one of the first liquers to be made by Hennessy back in 1765.
-A lot has changed since then though – today for example, they use grapes harvested from vineyards that are older than 100 years old.
-What makes this brand special is its ultra smooth finish – unlike many other brands who usually add some ‘bite’ to their product as a part of their flavor profile.
+Hennessy VS was one of the first liqueurs and brandy brands to be made by Hennessy back in 1765.
+A lot has changed since then though – today, for example, they use grapes harvested from vineyards that are older than 100 years old.
+What makes this brand special is its ultra-smooth finish – unlike many other brands who usually add some ‘bite’ to their product as a part of their flavor profile.
 It also won best French liqueur at the International Wine & Spirits Competition two times in 2004 and 2013 respectively.

 That’s about it for our best brandy brands roundup.
 The number of brands can be overwhelming, especially if you’re just getting started in the world of booze and aren’t sure where to go first.